mailerlite/mailerlite-api-v2-php-sdk/README.md

 ##Use your preferred HTTP client

+MailerLite SDK uses cURL as default HTTP client but it is easy to use your preferred client.
+It is achieved by using [HTTPlug](http://httplug.io) which is PSR-7 compliant HTTP client abstraction.

+Here is an example how to use [Guzzle](http://docs.guzzlephp.org/) instead of cURL:

 ```php
 $guzzle = new \GuzzleHttp\Client();
 $guzzleClient = new \Http\Adapter\Guzzle6\Client($guzzle);

 $mailerliteClient = new \MailerLiteApi\Mailerlite('your-api-key', $guzzleClient);
 ```

+# Support

+In case you find any bugs, submit an issue directly here in GitHub.

+If you have any troubles using our API or SDK free to contact us by email [info@mailerlite.com](mailto:info@mailerlite)

+Official documentation is at [http://developers.mailerlite.com](http://developers.mailerlite.com)